jundalisay/superblist/content/en/faq.md

 We've already proven Social Superphysics through our correct predictions both in [politics](/social/cycles/predictions) and [economics](/social/supersociology/precrisis-years).
 We are already testing our points-based economic system to solve the current stagflation, something that Economics has no solution for.
 So no worries with those.

-But we still need to prove that Bio Superphysics and Material Superphysics also work by using the aether to  increase crop yield (as 'Maximized Farming'), cure diseases, realize fusion, levitation, and teleportation (actions at a distance).
+But we still need to prove that Bio Superphysics and Material Superphysics also work by using the aether to  increase crop yield (as 'Maximized Farming'), cure diseases, realize fusion, levitation, and teleportation (actions at a distance) by tapping Descartes' spacetime particles which he calls air-aether but we call Qosts (Quantum of Space-Time).
 {{< /l >}}

 {{< r a="Asker" >}}